phirecms/parallax-template/README.md

 =================

 This is a basic template set for Phire CMS 2 to demonstrate using the phire-templates module.
-It is built using Bootstrap and Font Awesome.
+It is a simple parallax layout, built using Bootstrap and Font Awesome.

 OVERVIEW
 ========